Skip to main content

 This verifies the plugin rate limits by the combination of variables, remote_addr and consumer_name.

-Share Quota Among Routes
+Share Quota among Routes

-The following example demonstrates the sharing of GraphQL rate limiting quota Among multiple routes by configuring the group of the graphql-limit-count plugin.
+The following example demonstrates the sharing of GraphQL rate limiting quota among multiple routes by configuring the group of the graphql-limit-count plugin.

 Note that the configurations of the graphql-limit-count plugin of the same group should be identical.
 To avoid update anomalies and repetitive configurations, you can create a service with graphql-limit-count plugin and upstream for routes to connect to.